When did Slater and Gordon issue proceedings?

 - 10 May 2021, when a2 announced that it expected FY21 group revenue in the order of $1.2bn to $1.25bn and a group EBITDA margin of 11% to 12% (excluding MVM transaction costs).

-- a2 contravened its obligations of continuous disclosure of price sensitive information under the Corporations Act, by failing to withdraw the FY21 Guidance and subsequent representations or to disclose the matters which affected the achievement of that guidance.
+(b) a2 contravened its obligations of continuous disclosure of price sensitive information under the Corporations Act, by failing to withdraw the FY21 Guidance and subsequent representations or to disclose the maters which affected the achievement of that guidance.

-If the claim proceeds, Slater and Gordon is proposing to act on the basis that the Representative in the action will seek a Group Costs Order.
-If the Court made such an order, this means that the legal costs payable to Slater and Gordon can be calculated as a percentage of the amount of any award or settlement that may be recovered in the proceeding.
+Slater and Gordon is acting in the proceeding on the basis that the Representative in the action will seek a Group Costs Order.
+If the Court makes such an order, this means that the legal costs payable to Slater and Gordon can be calculated as a percentage of the amount of any award or settlement that may be recovered in the proceeding.

 However, we can confirm that you will not be exposed to any out of pocket costs as a result of your participation or registration in the claim.